Russia Stands by Ally Syria as Strikes Loom

 Second, it's about time Al-Assad is replaced.
 Al-Assad being so sympathetic to Iran is dangerous in both expanding its already significant influence over the region(Iran-Syria-Iraq-Lebanon+regional countries) and its direct and unhampered logistical ease in delivering weapons to Hizbullah(through Syria).
 A replacement for Al-Assad, one who is much less sympathetic to Iran makes sense, and to take advantage of US intervention to shield Israel from the spotlight in its ambitions makes even more sense.I do not understand why regime change is bad for Israel, especially since many of the more prominent members of the coalition are great replacements wanting to please the West/cut off ties with Iran/Hezbollah.

-Thumb Machia over 10 years
+Thumb Machia 11 years

 endless, sorry I did not make myself clear, I meant the fuelling of money to fundamentalists.
 Both the Islamic Republic of Iran and Gulf countries played and still play a large part in the spread of extremism.